Karl Harrison

 Responsibilities

 My role in the Department of Chemistry is to coordinate the IT support service, provide IT skills training and undertake research to enhance chemistry supported by IT.
-The Chemistry IT Support team in the department manages a vast array of computing spread across six buildings with several thousand conencted devices.
+The Chemistry IT Support team in the department manages a vast array of computing spread across six buildings with several thousand connected devices.
 More about the IT Support service and team can be found on the chemistry intranet along with the information security policies required to secure the network and information.

 I have a strong research interest in science visualizations, interactive multimedia, metaverses and 3D environments, stereo projections and panoramic photography.
 Over the years I have been here, 30 final year Part II students have worked with me to develop online learning tools.